AuditSphere - User Guide

 - Microsoft 365 tenant with appropriate admin permissions

-- Valid user account with assigned role (Admin, Analyst, or Viewer)
+- Valid admin user account

 Accessing AuditSphere